MUSCLE MILK REFORMULATES ITS PROTEIN SHAKES WITH ULTRA-FILTERED MILK, UP TO 42G COMPLETE PROTEIN, AND NO ARTIFICIAL SWEETENERS, FLAVORS OR ADDED COLORS

 A NEW STANDARD IN PROTEIN

-Americans are thinking about protein more than ever, but confidence hasn't kept up.
+Americans are thinking about protein more than ever, but many feel overwhelmed by conflicting information and complicated ingredient lists.
 While 73% recognize its importance beyond the gym, nearly two-thirds admit they don't know how much they should be consuming each day1.
 Muscle Milk's reformulation meets the moment with convenient shakes made with complete protein from ultra-filtered milk with no artificial sweeteners, artificial flavors, or added colors.

 Real ultra-filtered milk is a complete protein, containing whey protein, a fast-acting muscle building protein, as well as casein, a protein that is more slowly digested to support on-going muscle support.
-Each shake is crafted with half the number of ingredients of the previous formula and delivers the protein consumers expect from Muscle Milk, with 26 grams in the standard subline and 33-42 grams in the Pro subline.
+Each shake delivers the protein consumers expect from Muscle Milk, with 26 grams in the standard subline and 33-42 grams in the Pro subline.
 The result is a smooth, great-tasting shake that helps support healthy muscles.
 Muscle Milk is now the only national ready-to-drink protein shake made with high quality protein made from real ultra-filtered milk and no added colors, no artificial sweeteners, and no artificial flavors.
 It is available in indulgent flavors, including Chocolate, Vanilla Crème, Cookies 'n Crème and Strawberries 'n Crème.

-"Protein has never been more popular, but it's also never been more confusing," said Turk Budak, Muscle Milk Sr. Director at PepsiCo.
+"Protein has never been more popular, but it's also never been more confusing," said Marissa Pines, VP/GM, Gatorade Brands at PepsiCo.
 "We saw an opportunity to simplify the experience for consumers.
 With our new formula, we're delivering high-quality protein from real ultra-filtered milk, with no artificial sweeteners, flavors or added colors and the great taste people expect from Muscle Milk.
 This is the formula Muscle Milk has always been building toward; great tasting with fewer ingredients and built for how people actually use protein today."

 STRENGTH REDEFINED WITH ILONA MAHER

-As Muscle Milk redefines what protein is for, rugby medalist Ilona Maher brings that mission to life; championing inclusive, real-world strength that reaches well beyond traditional fitness culture.
+As Muscle Milk redefines what protein is for, professional rugby player and medalist Ilona Maher brings that mission to life; championing inclusive, real-world strength that reaches well beyond traditional fitness culture.

 "Strength looks different for everyone, and for me it's about showing up, building routines and staying consistent," said Maher.
 "I love that Muscle Milk is making protein feel simple and more accessible, because when something tastes great and fits easily into your day, it's a lot easier to stick with."